- ACRONYMS

 - Disc extrusion

-- Disc extrusion (also referred to as a ruptured disc) occurs when the annulus fibrosus tears open and the gel-like nucleus pulposus extrudes toward the spinal cord
+- Disc extrusions (also called ruptured discs) occur when the annulus fibrosus tears and the gel-like nucleus pulposus extrudes through it

 - Disc sequestration